Conditions We Treat at Our Chiang Mai Rehab

 - Your level of motivation, support at home, and what you want to be different after treatment

 From there you will get a clear yes, no, or "not yet" for Jintara, with reasons, instead of vague reassurance designed just to fill a bed.
+If you do come, your first week at Jintara is mapped out so the unknowns shrink fast.

 Start Your Recovery In Chiang Mai